albumprinter/EPT-Assignment/README.md

 We expect candidates to show us their skills in building robust, testable and maintainable software keeping in mind modern design and architecture principles and industry standard best practices.
 We value simplicity, readability and pragmatism over unnecessarily performant or complex solutions.

+## Task
+Your task to build an image gallery system from **photo products**.
+A **photo product** contains an image URL with some extra properties.
+Extra information are `texture, whiteBorder, rotate`.
+Images are provided under the `/image` folder.
+Extra information is provided from the following URL. `https://k06fotu2c3.execute-api.eu-west-1.amazonaws.com/`.
+In the response, each id represents an image from this folder.

 ### **Frontend Component**

 Create a web application that allows users to browse a range of photo products.
 The application should have the following features: